 Then make sure your NDA includes enforcement mechanisms: damages, injunctive relief, an attorney's fees clause to the prevailing party if there's a breach and a dispute resolution process, etc.

 Besides the NDA functioning to define and protect your disclosures, it also stresses its value, as well as your specific intent to protect it.
 By the same token, every protective thing you do -- affixing a WGAW registration and a copyright notice to your written materials, having contracts, having a lawyer, etc. --all send unmistakable signals that you know your rights and are serious about protecting your work.

 A Written ContractYes, you can protect an idea.
 While it's true that copyrights only protect expressions of ideas, and trademarks only protect logos and slogans that tell consumers the source of goods or services, and patents only protect processes and inventions, it's not true that ideas aren't protectible.

-You can protect an idea submitted to someone if you make it very clear that you expect to be compensated for the value of your idea.
-When these "idea submission" cases are litigated, there is usually a written contract, but sometimes there is just a convincing paper trail -- such as confirming emails of verbal agreements -- that establishes that someone disclosed an idea with the expectation of being compensated.
-Verbal testimony can help, too, but your best defense against idea theft is getting your recipient to acknowledge that you expect to be paid for the value of your idea.
+You can protect an idea submitted to someone if you make it very clear that you expect to be compensated for the value of your idea, and they agree to accept your idea on those terms.
+They agree that if your idea has value to them and they demonstrate that value by using your idea, then they owe you compensation.
+When these "idea submission" cases are litigated, there is usually a written contract, but sometimes there is just a convincing paper trail, such as email or texts that confirm meetings, phone calls, oral agreements, collaboration and development sessions, etc. That evidence establishes that someone disclosed an idea with the expectation of being compensated.
+Oral testimony helps too, but your best defense against 'idea theft' is getting your recipient to acknowledge that you expect to be paid for the value of your idea.
 If you can't prove you had an agreement, you won't be able to enforce your claim.